tenzir/tenzir/doc/vast.1.md

 *source* **X** [*parameters*]
   **X** specifies the format of *source*.
 Each source format has its own set of parameters, but the following parameters apply to all formats:
-  `-a`
-    Autoconnect to available importers on the node.
   `-b` *batch-size* [*100,000*]
     Number of events to read in one batch.